sourcegraph/sourcegraph-public-snapshot/doc/campaigns/faq.md

-### What happens if my campaign creation breaks down at 900 changeset out of 1,000?
+### What happens if my campaign creation breaks down at 900 changesets out of 1,000?
 Do I have to re-run it all again?
-Campaigns’ default behavior is to stop if creating diffs on a repo errors.
-You can choose to ignore errors instead by adding the `[skip-errors](../cli/references/campaigns/preview)` flag to the `src campaigns` command.
+Campaigns’ default behavior is to stop if creating the diff on a repo errors.
+You can choose to ignore errors instead by adding the [`skip-errors`](../cli/references/campaigns/preview) flag to the `src campaigns preview` command.

 ### Can we close a campaign and still leave the changesets open?
 Yes!
 There is a confirmation page that shows you all the actions that will occur on the various changesets in the campaign after you close it.